common name: a ground beetle

 Erwin et al. (1977) listed synonyms:

-C. cordicollis Putzeys,
+Calleida cordicollis Putzeys,

-C. cyanoptera LeConte, and
+Calleida cyanoptera LeConte, and

-C. coeruleipennis Gemminger & Harold.
+Calleida coeruleipennis Gemminger & Harold.

-Calleida decora is reported from the southeastern United States, extending into the Midwest, Baja California, Mexico, and Belize (Erwin et al. 1977).
+Calleida decora is reported from the southeastern United States, extending into the midwest, Baja California, Mexico, and Belize (Erwin et al. 1977).

 Adults: The adults are slender, 7 to 10 mm long, 2.5 to 3.5 mm wide.
 Head and elytra are green or blue-black, thorax and legs yellowish-red with tips of femora and tarsi dark.
 Antennae are dark with three or four basal segments lighter.